top of page

 HOW TO PERFORM APPALACHIAN ORTHODOX CHANT

-Singing Appalachian Orthodox Chant is the same as singing any other form of Orthodox chant - it should be done prayerfully, solemnly, and joyfully, always remembering what one is singing about.
+Singing Appalachian Orthodox Chant is the same as singing any other form of Orthodox chant - it should be done prayerfully, solemnly, reverently, and joyfully, always mindful of the sacred meaning of the words.
 It is not to be done 'operatically', with much vibrato and personal finesse, but humbly and with the remembrance that it is God Himself whom you are extolling.
 Like Byzantine Chant, however, one can develop their own style of chant interpretation, adding trills and grace notes wherever seems fit, which is in keeping with the Appalachian style as well.

 This project is a work in progress, and it will be updated as the style grows and matures.
 Please feel free to contact me for any questions or input you might have.
 Thank you, and God bless!